If you’re planning to visit Japan, a viewing of Lost in Translation is almost a pre-requisite.

 Related: Say hello to the best farewell songs.

 Too Young – Phoenix

-Pheonix’s ‘Too Young’ plays during a more light-hearted scene in the film Lost in Translation when characters are dancing in an apartment.
+Pheonix’s ‘Too Young’ plays during a more light-hearted scene when characters are dancing in an apartment.
 The French rock group featured this song on their first album, United.
 The message behind the lyrics is a sort of coming-of-age tune.
 The singer feels he’s too young to fall in love, and before he can, he’s got some growing up to do.

 Related: Not feeling mature enough?
 Listen to the best growing up songs.